Economy of Turkey

 After becoming one of the early members of the Council of Europe in 1950, Turkey became an associate member of the EEC in 1963, joined the EU Customs Union in 1995 and started full membership negotiations with the European Union in 2005.

 Turkey has an emerging free-market economy.
 It ranked as the 16th-largest in the world and 7th-largest in Europe by nominal GDP in 2025.
 It also ranked as the 11th-largest in the world and 5th-largest in Europe by PPP in 2025.
-Turkey's rapid economic growth since the 2000s was stranded by the economic crisis in 2018, but it began to recover in 2021.
-Turkey's USD-based nominal GDP per capita and GDP-PPP per capita have eventually reached their all-time peak values in 2024.

 Turkey is a founding member of the OECD and G20.
-Ratified in 1995, the European Union–Turkey Customs Union has established a free trade area between Turkey and the European Union, which has increased bilateral foreign trade, investment and economic activity.
+Ratified in 1995, the European Union–Turkey Customs Union has established a free trade area between Turkey and the European Union.